-Note: Please see Important Information at the beginning of this presentation for additional disclosure regarding KKR's internal information barrier policies and procedures, which may limit the involvement of certain personnel in some investment discussions.
+Note: As of June 30, 2022.
+Please see "Important Information" at the beginning of this presentation for additional disclosure regarding KKR's internal information barrier policies and procedures, which may limit the involvement of certain personnel in some investment discussions.